fjames86/pounds/README.md

 The package POUNDS.LOG (nickname PLOG) implements a circular log by writing to the mmap'ed file.

 ### 2.1 Motivation
-The reason for writing to a log file are twofold: firstly, as an aid to development so that the programmer can watch control flow.
-Secondly, to always be writing this information to the log so that it is possible to diagnose what caused an issue after the event.
-Typically long-running processes that provide services require such a logging system.
-This also provides a mechanism for recording activity, for example users of the service if it provides an RPC interface.

-Since the typical process will be writing to the log over a long period of time, and often in scenarios where latency is an issue, two properties are required: it must be circular (so that we can write an arbitrary number of messages) and writes to the log must not block for a noticable period of time.
-The pounds logging system attempts to provide such a logging system.
+Note: I'm aware there are several other logging systems for Common Lisp but I have a specific set of requirements which these other libraries didn't provide, so I wrote my own.

+Long running services need to record their activity.
+For instance, who mounted an NFS, what files they accessed etc. This is needed for two reasons: both for auditing service usage, and as a record of what the service actually did.
+We need this because when things go wrong, you need a record of what happened to analyze.

+We therefore need a logging system which has the following properties:
+* Can write an arbitrary number of messages without running out of space.
+This means a circular log.
+* Writing to the log must have a very low-latency.
+Writes should never block for a significant time.
+* Stability and reliability are critical.
+* Portability: working on Windows and Linux is mandatory.

+Writing to a mmap'ed file should satisfy the above requirements.

 ### 2.2 Usage

 Open a log file (creating it if it doesn't exist) by calling OPEN-LOG.
 If no pathname is provided, a file in the local directory named "pounds.log" will be created.
+The defualt size is 16k blocks of 128 bytes each (so a 2MB file).
+This means it can store a maximum of 16k messages.
+If a message is larger than the block size it will use multiple contiguous blocks.

-Write to the log using WRITE-MESSAGE.
+Write a message to the log using WRITE-MESSAGE.

 E.g.
 ```